Introduction

 This section weights the two sides of the argument.
 It discusses the different channels through which unemployment insurance affects the labor market.
 It then derives a formula for optimal unemployment insurance.
 The formula contrasts how generous unemployment insurance should be in good times and in bad times.
 The formula shows that the generosity of unemployment insurance should be adjusted over the business cycle; the adjustment depends on how unemployment insurance affects labor market tightness.
 The effect of unemployment insurance on tightness depends on the model: increasing unemployment insurance may raise tightness by alleviating the rat race for jobs or lower tightness by increasing wages through bargaining.

 In the United States, unemployment insurance is more generous in bad times than in good times.
 The formula, combined with evidence from the US labor market, suggests that such countercyclical generosity is desirable.
-The reasons are that increasing unemployment insurance raises labor market tightness, and that labor market tightness is inefficiently low in slumps and inefficiently high in booms.
+The reasons are that labor market tightness is inefficiently low in slumps and inefficiently high in booms (as we saw previously), and that increasing unemployment insurance raises labor market tightness.

 Lecture videos